ezbz/gitlabber/README.rst

 Gitlabber
 =========

-* A Gitlab clone/pull tool to manage entire Gitlab trees (groups, subgroups, projects) *
+* A utility to clone and pull Gitlab groups, subgroups, projects based on path selection

 Purpose
 -------

-When working with large Gitlab setups you typically need a subset of the projects residing in groups of interest.

-Gitlabber allows you to clone or pull all projects under a subset of groups / subgroups.

-Gitlabber builds a tree structure from the Gitlab server and allows you to specify which subset of the tree you want to clone using glob or regex expressions.
+Gitlabber clones or pulls all projects under a subset of groups / subgroups by building a tree from the Gitlab API and allowing you to specify which subset of the tree you want to clone using glob patterns and/or regex expressions.

-This makes Gitlabber suitable for development environments or simple backup scenarios

 Installation
 ------------